-Our strong financial position enabled us to carry out inorganic transactions, including the acquisitions of Marston's brewing activities in the UK, Wernesgrüner Brewery in Germany and the purchase of the Brooklyn brand rights in our markets.
-We also merged our businesses in China, see page 23.
+The financial position further allowed us to carry out inorganic transactions, including the acquisitions of Marston's brewing activities in the UK, Wernesgrüner Brewery in Germany and the purchase of the Brooklyn brand rights in our markets.
+We also merged our businesses in China.